damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 [he added it](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/8588) for Markdown, too!
 Thanks Horacio!

 ## GitLab Pages in Community Edition

+Hardcoded static websites take a long time to setup and are hard to update for everyone but the invested web developer.
+To [circumvent this problem][pages-ssgs-1], Static Site Generators are the best solution.

 [GitLab Pages][pages] allows you to [host static websites][post-pages-setup] straight from GitLab, with [any Static Site Generator][pages-ssgs].
 Previously